FP7Collage/GMPTube/ReadMe.txt

 CALTTubes have been tested on the machine having 4 GB of RAM and Intel® Xeon 5130 @2.00 GHZ.
 Ideally it would be good to have such a powerful machine as video streaming requires expensive CPU Usage.

-Here is the list of the software’s that should be installed on the machine.
+Here is the list of the software’s that should be installed on the machine

 1. Windows Server
 2. PHP 5
 3. My SQL 5.0 Server
 4. WAMP Server
+5. Adobe Flex Builder 3.0

 Technical Steps to Install the CALTTubes